Univalence in locally cartesian closed infinity-categories: Univalence in combinatorial type-theoretic model categories

 sends $V_S$-local equivalences to $V_T$-local equivalences, as required. \end{proof}

-\begin{blanko}{Constructing models.} Given a presentable $\i$-category $\C$, one can use its ``standard presentation'' as a localization of a presheaf $\i$-category to construct a combinatorial simplicial model category $\M$ whose underlying $\i$-category is equivalent to $\C$.
-This model category can be obtained as a left Bousfield localization of a simplicial presheaf (model) category, essentially by copying the ``generators and relations''.
+\begin{blanko}{Constructing models.} Given a presentable $\infty$-category $\C$, one can use its standard presentation as a localization of a presheaf $\infty$-category to construct a combinatorial simplicial model category $\M$ whose underlying $\infty$-category is equivalent to $\C$.
+This model category can be obtained as a left Bousfield localization of a simplicial presheaf (model) category, essentially by copying the generators and relations.
 While this construction is not unique, it is sort of standard, and we shall refer only to this construction when talking about a model of $\C$.
-We recall the construction\footnote{[HTT, Prop.~A.3.7.6]} since we need some details of it.
-Since $\C$ is presentable, it is by definition an accessible localization (for some sufficiently large cardinal $\kappa$) of the $\i$-category $\mathrm{Pre}(\C^\kappa)$ of presheaves (of $\i$-groupoids) on the $\i$-category $\C^\kappa$ of $\kappa$-compact objects in $\C$.
+We recall the construction\footnote{\cite[Proposition~A.3.7.6]{Lurie:HTT}} as we will require some details of it.

+Since $\C$ is presentable, it is by definition an accessible localization (for some sufficiently large cardinal $\kappa$) of the $\infty$-category $\mathrm{Pre}(\C^\kappa)$ of presheaves (of $\infty$-groupoids) on the $\infty$-category $\C^\kappa$ of $\kappa$-compact objects in $\C$.
 More specifically, writing $U$ for the (small) set of maps of the form

 for $x:I\to\C^\kappa$ a diagram indexed on a $\kappa$-small simplicial set $I$, we have an equivalence $\C\simeq U^{-1}\mathrm{Pre}(\C^\kappa)$.
 Note that $\mathrm{Pre}(\C^\kappa) \to \C$ is \loccart\ by Proposition~\ref{lcc=lcc}.